 If you’ve followed all the advice but your kitty still refuses to use the litter tray, there might be an underlying problem, so it’s best to talk to your vet to get some professional advice.

-Is it normal for kittens to play in a litter box?
+Is it normal for young kittens to play in a litter box?

 Cats will usually find more interesting places to play than in their litter boxes but if your puss just keeps digging and digging, there might be something wrong.

 Perhaps the tray is still in the wrong place?
-Perhaps your kitten isn’t comfortable with the litter?
+Perhaps your kitten isn’t comfortable with using the litter box?
 Perhaps the box isn’t deep enough for their business?

 It’s important that you’re patient with your puss – cats are renowned for being fussy but getting their toilet habits right is one of the key training obstacles you need to overcome, so keep switching things up until you find the right combination for you and your kitty.